-Students who are not in school all day because of illness or unexcused absences cannot practice or participate in any after school or evening activity but may attend.
-Going to the doctor for illness does not exempt one from this policy.
-Advance (preferably 24 hours or more) appointments for a doctor or dentist are exempt with signed documentation.
+Students who do not attend school because of illness or unexcused absences cannot practice or participate in any after-school or evening activities but may attend.
+Medical appointments or other Category Two absences do not necessarily allow a student to participate in after-school or evening activities under this policy.
+Advanced notice of appointments and medical signed documentation are required.

-- If you participated the night before you are expected to be at school on time the next morning. - For participation at practice or for an activity, students must be at school the entire day (all 8 periods) or have prior approval from the building administrators. - Excused absences are permitted and will not impact a student's ability to practice or participate in an activity
+- If you participated the night before you are expected to be at school on time the next morning. - For participation at practice or for an activity, students must be at school the entire day (all 8 periods) or have prior approval from the building administrators. - Excused absences are permitted and will not impact a student's ability to practice or participate in an activity.